Hymnody of continental Europe: New Testament

 The sources of Christian music are the Jewish tradition of psalm singing, and the music of Hellenistic late antiquity.
 Paul the Apostle mentions psalms, hymns and sacred songs (Ephesians 5:19 and Colossians 3:16) but only in connection with the Christian behavior of the Christians, not with regard to worship music.

 Among the earliest surviving Christian songs include those described in the New Testament traditional canticles as the Benedictus, the Magnificat and the Nunc dimittis.

 Christ songs are hymns to Jesus of Nazareth as the Christ.
+Literary criticism makes it possible, on the basis of stylistic criteria, to elaborate Christ songs and liturgically used portions in the New Testament.
 In letters and texts some songs are quoted and mentioned, e.g. For example, the hymn to Christ in Philippians 2:6–11.
 It can be assumed that such texts were commonly known at the time and served to remind readers that its content was already general belief.
 Also, such texts may have been used for singing praises by the congregation.